Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Discussion

 \subsubsection{Star formation and low stellar mass: a highly asymmetric regime}

+Figure~\ref{fig:main_plot_3} shows an inverse relation between asymmetry and stellar mass suggesting that low stellar mass galaxies have higher asymmetry.
+This result makes sense in context with other works looking at asymmetry and star formation rate relationships.
 Recent research indicates that for galaxies in the \textit{CEERS} dataset, a direct relation between a galaxy's stellar mass and sSFR can be drawn \citep{Cole_etal(2023)}.
 A similar study using the JWST Advanced Deep Extragalactic Survey (JADES) also concluded that low mass galaxies experience more recent active star formation between z$\sim 4 - 9$ \citep{Simmonds_etal(2024)}.
 At lower redshift, observations utilising the Sydney–AAO Multi-object Integral field spectrograph (\textit{SAMI}) Galaxy Survey show that low mass galaxies have proportionately more H$\alpha$ gas \citep{Bloom(2017)}.
 This is a strong indicator of star formation as it traces the ionised gas of star forming H II regions \citep{Tacchella_etal(2022)}.
 Besides this, earlier analysis utilising SDSS demonstrated that low mass galaxies are more prone to experience star bursts and young stellar formation \citep{Kauffmann_etal(2003)}.
-Past observations can be used to support the inverse relationship seen in Figure~\ref{fig:main_plot_3}.
+These observations can be used to support the inverse relationship seen in Figure~\ref{fig:main_plot_3}.
 Additionally, \citet{Reichard(2009)} deduced that lower-mass galaxies tend to exhibit greater disc asymmetry (measured by the $m = 1$ mode) and appeared more lopsided.
 Building on this, \citet{Yesuf.2021} introduced a data-driven framework to identify galaxy properties correlated with specific star formation rates.
 Asymmetry, as computed in the CAS system by \citet{Bottrell.2019}, was found to correlate with the position of a galaxy relative to the sSFR main sequence as a function of galaxy stellar mass.